Written by Terry Smith

 Now, you won’t really be able to tell from the photo, but despite my best efforts to level the garden beforehand, I still noticed some high spots afterwards when some of the grass had started to grow.

-I’m lucky enough not to really suffer from pests such as moles digging up my lawn, but if you do have a problem with this, a good lawn roller can help you repair the damage caused and have your garden looking nice again in no time.
+I’m lucky enough not to really suffer from pests such as moles digging up my lawn, but if you do have a problem with this(here’s the best mole traps), a good lawn roller can help you repair the damage caused and have your garden looking nice again in no time.
 Even if you don’t have pests, the winter frost can cause your previously perfect lawn to accumulate a few bumps and lumps, so It’s a good idea to have a lawn roller hanging around in the shed.
+I often use HSS for all sorts – diggers, ladders, you name it so I thought I’d give them a mention – not the best video but the content is bang on and re-iterates much of what I’ve explained you here:

 The best lawn rollers are excellent for getting the ground flat and uniform before laying down seed, and also afterwards to get rid of any air that may be trapped.
 Just like with grass seed, rolling over the soil will help it to establish itself properly by giving it a better connection to the soil.